Why study Journalism?

 - Colin Peacock, producer and presenter of Mediawatch, RNZ

-- Kamala Hayman, digital editor, The Press
+- Kamala Hayman, deputy editor, The Press

-- Jonathan Milne, deputy editor, Herald on Sunday
+- Jonathan Milne, editor, Sunday Star-Times

 - Toni Street, Seven Sharp presenter